-As a third grader, Katie fell in love with Beverly Cleary’s The Mouse and the Motorcycle when she read it as a school assignment.
-Then she had to take a test to prove she had read it, tainting an otherwise beloved experience.
+As a third grader, Katie had an experience which at the time greatly tainted her love of reading.
+She was assigned to read Beverly Cleary’s The Mouse and the Motorcycle and then asked to take a test to prove she had read it.
 She remembers thinking at eight years old, “There has to be a better way.”
 That experience stuck with her, and so did many others like it.
 Finding that “better way” inspired her career in education.
 It also fueled a desire to create educational experiences in which students’ voices mattered, and in which learners felt heard and supported.

 Katie’s passion for transforming education has only grown as she’s witnessed firsthand how impersonal metrics and compliance-based educational standards can stymie students’ enthusiasm.
 As a mother of two young children who have an unbridled love of learning, her desire to shift to authentic learning from grades and report cards is now coupled with a growing sense of urgency.

 At Altitude Learning, Katie supports school and district leaders to reimagine school.
 Along with the professional learning team, Katie supports district and school leaders to create the conditions and experiences to shift to learner-centered models of education that empower all learners to develop the real-world knowledge, transferable skills, and mindset to thrive in a changing world.